adrialemany/ascii-battery-replacement-alemany/README.md

 ## Compatibility

-✅ Tested on **Ubuntu 22.04 LTS**.
+✅ Tested on a **laptop** with **Ubuntu 22.04 LTS**.
-⚠️ Compatibility with other distributions or versions is not guaranteed.
+⚠️ Compatibility with other distributions, versions or devices is not guaranteed (with a PC it should just remove the battery indicator).

 ## Preview